dlvenable/dynamic-dynamo/README.md

 # Dynamic Dynamo
 Provides higher-level abstractions for DynamoDB using the Amazon AWS Java SDK

+**Deprecated**: The AWS Java SDK has much better APIs now.
+And using CloudFormation to create DynamoDB tables is much better.

 ## Building Tables

 One of the primary features of this project is a fluent syntax for creating DynamoDB tables.